TryItOnline/cixl/devlog/catching_exceptions.md

 42 throw

-/* Catching _ always succeeds. */
+/* Catching _ always succeeds */

 catch: _
   'Cleaning up...' say;

 'What, no exceptions?' say

-/* The first matching clause is executed with the exception pushed on stack. */
+/* The first matching clause is executed with the exception pushed on stack */

 catch:
   (Int